sugar free diabetic friendly broken glass cake

 This is one of my family’s favourite desserts, out of all of our diabetic-friendly desserts.
 If you like desserts as much as I do, I know you are going to love this one too.

-sugar-free low calorie broken glass cake
+sugar-free low carb broken glass cake

 follow the naked diabetic on pinterest